Reviewed By: Purnima Unni, MPH, CHES, Pediatric Trauma Injury Prevention Program Coordinator at Children's Hospital (Last Updated: March 20, 2012)

 "Helmet usage among the pediatric population admitted to our hospital is significantly low and of great concern," says Purnima Unni, MPH, CHES, Pediatric Trauma Injury Prevention Program Coordinator at Children's Hospital.

-A traumatic brain injury (TBI) is a blow, jolt or bump to the head or a penetrating head injury that disrupts the normal function of the brain.
+A traumatic brain injury (TBI) is a blow, jolt, or bump to the head or a penetrating head injury that disrupts the brain's normal function.
 The severity of a TBI may range from "mild" (a brief change in mental status or consciousness) to "severe" (an extended period of unconsciousness or amnesia after the injury).

 Unni urges health care professionals to reinforce safety messages to parents, and reminds parents to be role models as well, to enforce safe behaviors.

-According to the Centers for Disease Control and Prevention, there are many ways to reduce the chances of a TBI, including:
+According to the Centers for Disease Control and Prevention, there are many ways to reduce the chances of a TBI.

-Wearing a helmet and making sure your children wear helmets when:
+Wear a helmet and make sure your children wear helmets when

-Buckling your child in the car using a child safety seat, booster seat or seat belt (according to the child's height, weight and age)
+Buckle your child in the car using a child safety seat, booster seat, or seat belt according to the child's height, weight, and age.